AndrewNeo82/python-essentials-project/README.md

 # Quiz Game

 I created a Quiz game using python.
 The quiz allows the user to test their general knowledge with two different difficulty levels and a sixty seconds time limit.
+A quiz is a form of game or mind sport in which players attempt to answer questions correctly on one or several specific topics.
+Quizzes can be used as a brief assessment in education and similar fields to measure growth in knowledge, abilities, and skills, or simply as a hobby.

 # Technologies used
 * PYTHON